ArnoldasBagdonas/CMake-Concepts/README.md

 To get started with the examples, follow these steps:

-1. Clone this repository: `git clone https://github.com/bagdoportfolio/cmake-concepts-examples.git`
+1. Clone this repository: `git clone git@gitlab.com:bagdoportfolio/cmake-concepts-examples.git`
-2. Navigate to the desired example folder: `cd cmake-concepts-examples/<example-folder>`
+2. Navigate to the desired example folder.
 3. Follow the instructions provided in the example's README to build and run the example.

-Make sure you have Docker installed and properly configured on your system.

 ## Development using Devcontainer